-The final and most important product of the ten-days conference was The Future We Want, 283 paragraphs and 53 pages-long political declaration which Yang (2012) highlights as "an important shift in emphasis of sustainability policy from international law to the nexus between international and domestic law".
-Adding to the relevance and promise of this flagship document, are the 692 voluntary commitments submitted to the UN Secretary-General by governments, businesses, and civil society to advance sustainable development, which reached the sum of US\$513 billion to advance clean energy projects in Africa, fund developing countries and combat climate change in Africa, least developed countries and small island developing states, fund disaster-risk-reduction programmes and support the development of sustainable transportation (Doran, Paul, Ripley, Risse, Van Alstine & Wagner, 2012; Linnér & Selin, 2013).
+The final and most important product of the ten-days conference was the outcome document aptly named: The Future We Want.
+It contains 283 paragraphs and a 53 pages-long political declaration which Yang (2012) highlights as "an important shift in emphasis of sustainability policy from international law to the nexus between international and domestic law".
+Adding to the relevance and promise of this flagship document, are the 692 voluntary commitments submitted to the UN Secretary-General by governments, businesses, and civil society to advance sustainable development.
+The total sum of these commitments were estimated to be of a value comparable to the sum of US\$513 billion to advance clean energy projects in Africa, fund developing countries and combat climate change in Africa, least developed countries and small island developing states, fund disaster-risk-reduction programmes and support the development of sustainable transportation (Doran, Paul, Ripley, Risse, Van Alstine & Wagner, 2012; Linnér & Selin, 2013).